wxcctechsummit/wxcclabguides/LTRCCT-3001/0_LabInfo.md

 ### Users

-The users have the following preconfiguration
+The users have the following pre-configuration

 | **User Role** | **User email**                       |
 | ------------- | ------------------------------------ |